tankcom/kaco_inverter/README.md

 - The integration connects via TCP to the inverter (default port 9760), sends a brief authentication/handshake packet and then transmits several request packets to retrieve the required values.
 - Default polling interval is 30 seconds.
 Short intervals increase CPU and network load.
 - MQTT publishing uses `paho-mqtt` (declared as a dependency in `manifest.json`).
+- MQTT publishing only works if a single inverter is configured, otherwise the MQTT Values get mixed.

 Troubleshooting
 - Verify the hy-sys settings listed under Prerequisites.